-The first is a religious affiliation.
-The second is an ethnicity.
+The first is religious affiliation.
+The second is ethnicity.
 The single word “Jew” covers both.
-Here, the conflation of religion with ethnicity is complete and has been for centuries or even millennia, for well known historical reasons: the age-old persecution and ghettoisation of the Jewish people.
-This conflation can make it difficult to criticise the religion Judaism without attracting accusations of antisemitism—although, to be frank, in the current political context, criticising Judaism is rarely as controversial or perilous as criticising Islam.
-At any rate, the goal of Islamists in using the questionable term “Islamophobia” is to do for Islam what has already occurred for Judaism: racialise religion.
-Conflating race and religion was the norm in the distant past, and to a lesser extent in the more recent past, when tribalism was the norm.
-In fact, racialising religion is closely related to tribal loyalty.
+Here, the conflation of religion with ethnicity is complete and has been for centuries or even millennia, for well-known historical reasons: the age-old persecution and ghettoization of the Jewish people.
+This conflation can make it difficult to criticize the religion Judaism without attracting accusations of antisemitism—although, to be frank, in the current political context, criticizing Judaism is rarely as controversial or perilous as criticizing Islam.
+At any rate, the goal of Islamists in using the questionable term “Islamophobia” is to do for Islam what has already occurred for Judaism: racialize religion.
+Conflating race and religion was the norm in the distant past and, to a lesser extent, in the more recent past when tribalism was the norm.
+In fact, racializing religion is closely related to tribal loyalty.

 What we must do to counter this retrograde tendency is to reject the term “Islamophobia” and, furthermore, to separate the two meanings of the term “Jew” by making it clear which one we mean every time we refer to Jewishness.
 One way to do this is to use the term “Judaism” explicitly

 We can recognize the wisdom of the Scottish government in refusing to ethnicize Sikhism.
 If we allow the conflation of race or ethnicity with religion, then we are throwing freedom of conscience out the window and returning to the ancient era of tribal religions, when “Once an X, always an X” was the norm.
 The Scottish government has, however, been less wise in its plans for a new “Hate Crime and Public Order Bill,” which arguably threatens freedom of speech and amounts to a new anti-blasphemy measure, but that is beyond the scope of this article.